cavo789/aesecure_quickscan/readme.md

 - `aesecure_quickscan_blacklist.json` contains md5 hash of viruses;
 - `aesecure_quickscan_edited.json` contains md5 hash of files where viruses have been added;
-- `aesecure_quickscan_other.json` contains md5 hash of files that are considered as cleaned (like well known Joomla's components);
+- `aesecure_quickscan_other.json` contains md5 hash of files that are considered as cleaned (like well-known Joomla's components);
 - `aesecure_quickscan_whitelist.json` contains md5 hash of files that are considered as cleaned (manually processed file by file by Christophe, author of QuickScan);

 ![More JSON files](images/files_extended.png)